The Quantum Decoding Problem : Tight Achievability Bounds and Application to Regev's Reduction: Introduction

 Take $\Gm \Unif \F_q^{k\times n}$, $\uv \Unif \Fqk$, and $\cv = \uv\Gm$, $\ket{\psi_\cv} = \sum_{\ev \in \Fqn}f(\ev)\ket{\cv+\ev}$.

 Given $(\Gm, \ket{\psi_\cv})$, the goal is to recover $\cv$. \end{problem} Note that this problem reduces to the classical decoding problem $\DP(q,n,k,p)$ where $p(\xv) = |f(\xv)|^2$ by measuring the quantum input state.
 However, this quantum decoding problem might turn out to be intrinsically easier than classical decoding.
 Indeed, for an $f$ which has a product structure $f(\ev)= \prod_{i=1}^n g(e_i)$, Chen, Liu and Zhandry showed in \cite{CLZ22} that one can use a well chosen quantum measurement on each qudit of $\ket{\psi_\cv}$ (note that in this case $\ket{\psi_\cv}$ has the form $\bigotimes_{i=1}^n \sum_{e_i \in \Fq} g(e_i) \ket{c_i + e_i}$) yielding partial information on the symbols $c_i$ of the codeword $\cv$.
 This in turn can be used together with the Arora-Ge algorithm \cite{AG11} to recover $\cv$.
 With a well chosen function $g$ which is such that its Fourier transform $\hat{g}$ has support included in $\{-\frac{q-1}{2}+c,\cdots,\frac{q-1}{2}-c\}$ for some constant $c$, one obtains after performing the rest of Regev's reduction (namely applying the QFT after erasing the first register and measuring at the end) codewords $\yv$ in $\C^\perp$ which are of infinite norm $\norm{\yv}_\infty \leq \frac{q-1}{2}-c$.
-It is then shown in~\cite{CLZ22} that this results for constant $c$ in a quantum polynomial time algorithm performing this task of producing rather low weight codewords for the infinite norm in a regime of parameters for which all known classical algorithms have subexponential complexity.
-In other words, this gives an excellent candidate for providing a quantum advantage.
+It is then shown in~\cite{CLZ22} that this results for constant $c$ in a quantum polynomial time algorithm performing this task of producing rather low weight codewords for the infinite norm in a regime of parameters for which all classical algorithms known at that time had subexponential complexity.
+In other words, this gave an excellent candidate for providing a quantum advantage.
 This research thread has been further explored in \cite{CHLLT23,DFS24}.
+Note that very recently a new classical algorithm was devised \cite{KOW25} for finding low weight codewords for the infinite norm.
+It outputs in polynomial a solution of this problem for a slightly larger set of parameters for which the polynomial quantum algorithm of \cite{CLZ22} works, thus showing that this quantum algorithm does not yield a quantum speedup anymore.
+In any case, this whole thread of research has definitely proved to be fruitful for improving significantly the state of the art for finding short codewords for the infinite norm.